 Babies cry for a variety of reasons and they need to express themselves in the only way they know how.
 It’s up to us to get comfortable with the method of communication.
 What is baby saying to you?
 What do they need?
 If there’s no obvious reason – they’re full, dry, napped recently, the room is calm, and they seem to feel good – they just may need to cry to release tension.

 When your baby is still crying after your attempts to comfort, notice your internal response.
 Take a deep breath.
 Know that all emotions have a beginning and an end and that this cry will have an end.
 If you feel tense, remember that it’s natural for babies to cry and trust that she will stop.
 What feels like an hour of crying may just be 5 minutes.
 Relax, take a deep breath, and give baby some time to work it out.
 It’s okay to put her down in a safe spot and give yourself a little distance to take a breath.
 And by distance, we mean another room — where you can hear her still and get back in a few seconds!
 It’s never okay to leave a baby alone while you leave the house.
 If you need help coping, call someone and let them know you need support and preferably, relief!

-So what are some ways to stop the crying?
 Take a look at the list above and simply go through it in your mind.

 - Is she hungry?
 Try a little more nursing or a few more ounces of formula

 - Is she sleepy?
 Likely!
 Newborns will sleep 14-17 hrs a day.
 Snuggle her up and see if she can sleep

 - Need a diaper change?
 Likely!
 Newborns will need about 10 diaper changes a day – with an average of 10 wet and 3-4 bowel movements

 - Need some attention?
 Perhaps!
 That baby has literally been a part of you for months.
 She is happiest when she can hear you, smell your smells and feel your skin